The era of Yemeni domination of trade routes and much sought-after export products – such as frankincense, myrrh, and coffee – is long gone.

-Among the worsening economic conditions, the World Bank stepped in to provide help through the United Nations Development Programme (UNDP).
-By August 2016, the Yemeni Central Bank was no longer able to meet its credit commitments, except to the International Development Association and the International Monetary Fund.
+The World Bank stepped in to provide help through the United Nations Development Programme (UNDP) among the worsening economic conditions.
+By August 2016, the Yemeni Central Bank was no longer able to meet its credit commitments, except the International Development Association and the International Monetary Fund.

 According to the World Bank, Yemen’s social and economic prospects rely on improving its political stability and security.
-The bank notes that even after the war, Yemen will continue to depend on external aid and donor support to recover and rebuild confidence.
+The bank notes that Yemen will continue to depend on external aid and donor support to recover and rebuild confidence even after the war.

-After the revolution of 1962, Yemen’s economy opened up, with few restrictions.
+After the revolution of 1962, Yemen’s economy opened up with few restrictions.
 In the 1970s and 1980s, every family had at least one male relative working in Saudi Arabia, who sent home large sums of money.
-Estimates put the number of Yemeni migrants working in the Gulf in the 1980s at up to 1.8 million (in 2011 Yemen had a population of 24.8 million).
+Estimates put the number of Yemeni migrants working in the Gulf in the 1980s at up to 1.8 million (in 2011, Yemen had 24.8 million).

 Yemen has had a consumer market ever since, which feeds a large informal economy, estimated to be 60-80 percent of the total economy.
 Street vendors are everywhere, and much of the trade goes unrecorded; the same is true of the large service sector.
-Construction is booming in towns such as Sanaa and Taizz, with labourers armed with tools waiting to be picked up at the main crossroads.
+Construction is booming in Sanaa and Taizz, with laborers armed with tools waiting to be picked up at the main crossroads.